-Hand & Wrist Care
+Hand & Wrist Care | Basal Joint Arthroplasty

 Dr. Henry Backe is an integral part of the Orthopaedic Specialty

 Group, P. C. team for over 25 years.
 Dr. Backe’s exceptional surgical skills are complemented by a personable style and dedication to the highest quality patient outcomes and satisfaction.
-He is a board certified orthopaedic surgeon and is fellowship trained in the area of hand and wrist and joint replacement.
+Moreover, he is a board certified orthopaedic surgeon and is fellowship trained in the area of hand and wrist and joint replacement.

 Hand & Wrist Specialist In The Greater Fairfield & Shelton Connecticut Areas

 Dr. Backe of Orthopedic Specialty Group P.C., is a specially-trained orthopedic surgeon specializing in hand and wrist conditions and injuries.
 He treats hand and wrist injuries at his offices in Fairfield and Shelton, Connecticut.
 His patients receive a unique treatment plan matching their lifestyle and return-to-work goals.
-Dr. Backe offers innovative and less-invasive treatment options and state-of-the-art technologies that benefit his patients in many ways.
+Moreover, dr Backe offers innovative and less-invasive treatment options and state-of-the-art technologies that benefit his patients in many ways.

 FAQs on Basal Joint Arthroplasty Surgery